Ex-Texas official questions teen's Harvard acceptance

 AUSTIN, Texas – A former Texas education official has tweeted at a biracial teen accepted to Harvard University asking if he was admitted based "on merit or quota."

-The Dallas Morning News reports that former Texas Board of Education member George Clayton replied Friday to Drake Johnson's tweet announcing his Ivy League school acceptance.
-Clayton tweeted at the California teen, "Congrats.
+The Dallas Morning News reports that former Texas Board of Education member George Clayton replied Friday to Drake Johnson's tweet announcing he will be attending the Ivy League school.
+Clayton tweeted at the Marina, California, teen, "Congrats.
 Were you admitted on merit or quota?"

 Johnson responded with his accomplishments, including being valedictorian of his high school.
 Johnson says he wanted to "civilly defuse the situation" and clearly show he was accepted on merit.